alex-murashkin/serverless-plugin-existing-cloudwatch-rule/README.md

 and, due to the plugin, with the necessary permissions to be invoked by `key-rotation-timer`.
 The timer will be shown on the AWS Lambda -> Triggers page as if it was setup manually or using the traditional `schedule` event.
-The prefix `rule/` for the name is supported but optional for the plugin.

 2. To attach a rule defined by its full ARN, use the `cloudWatchRuleArn` property, such as in the `counter-lambda` example.